-Many people believe that the Sabbath is only for the Hebrews.
-However, when the Sabbath was created, there were no Hebrews, only Adam and Eve who are all mankind’s ancestors.
-Isiah prophesied on this issue in Isaiah 56:6
+Many people believe that the Sabbath is only for the Jews.
+However, when the Sabbath was created, there were no Jews, Hebrews or Israelite's.
+There was only Adam and Eve who are all mankind’s ancestors.
+Isaiah prophesied on this issue in Isaiah 56:6

 Isaiah 56:6 “Also the sons of the foreigner who join themselves to Yahuah, to serve Him, and to love the Name of Yahuah, to be His servants, all who guard the Sabbath, and not profane it, and are holding onto My covenant –

-The Messiah healed on the Sabbath to remind people of why the Father instituted the Sabbath day of rest.
+When the Messiah healed on the Sabbath, he was making a powerful statement about the true purpose and meaning of the Sabbath, which was to bring healing, restoration, and renewal to the Fathers people.
 The Sabbath was meant to benefit people as much as to glorify the Father.
-Messiah reminded people of why the Sabbath was implemented in Mark 2:27:
+The Messiah reminded people of why the Sabbath was implemented in Mark 2:27:

 Mark 2:27 And He said to them, “The Sabbath was made for man, and not man for the Sabbath.